 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This new standard requires a lessee to record a right-of-use asset and a lease liability for all leases with terms longer than 12 months.
-The standard is effective on January 1, 2020, with early adoption permitted.
-The Trust is currently assessing the potential impact of ASU 2016-02 on its financial statements and related disclosures.
+In May 2020, the FASB issued ASU 2020-05, Revenues from Contracts with Customer (Topic 606) and Leases (Topic 842) Effective Date for Certain Entities, formally deferring the effective date of the standard to fiscal years beginning after December 15, 2021, with early adoption permitted.
+The Trust does not expect the adoption of ASU 2016-02 to have a material effect on its financial statements.